Interests: building things, understanding how people & things work, natural science and philosophy.

 Favorite technology: when I realized what a ribosome is and how it works I was stunned.
 I have yet to recover.

-Job for which I am paid: Director of Design Controls at GE Healthcare.
+Job for which I am paid: Executive, Quality Engineering at GE Healthcare.

 Crafts: cooking, programming, hacking electronics, brewing beer, laying tile & stonework, woodworking, welding.